Jude-Cromarty/Heart-Beat-Em-Up/README.md

 To sync this, make a clone via Github desktop (need url) and work from the cloned location.
 Remember to pull then commit when you make changes.

+The project is the folder inside the repo folder.

 -Jude